Our story

 We continue to build on the immense legacy of past committees - the many volunteers who quietly made their own contribution to our community, our surrounds, well-being and safety.

-SAPRA's role really is an interesting, sometimes challenging and usually rewarding mix of advocacy, support, connecting, facilitating and fixing.
+SAPRA's role really is an interesting, sometimes challenging but usually rewarding mix of advocacy, support, connecting, facilitating, doing and fixing.

-In recent years SAPRA was a pivotal part in the early development of the South Arm Peninsula Men's Shed project and a strong contributor to the Save St Barnabas campaign, which ultimately brought our historic church into community hands.
+In recent years SAPRA played a pivotal part in the South Arm Peninsula Men's Shed project and was a strong contributor to the Save St Barnabas campaign, which ultimately brought our historic church into community hands.

 Achievements and projects

 SAPRA’s community commitment, its profile, support and connections are what allow us to lobby with credibility and support groups and individuals with a vision to drive their projects.
-It’s teamwork that creates great outcomes for our community.
+It's building relationships to earn respect and working together that creates great outcomes for our community.
 Here are some of the projects/ issues that SAPRA has either initiated, supported, lobbied, managed, funded and/or some way played a part in their success.

 - Bike path - Opossum Bay to The Neck